 This recipe has been adapted from Time Life series, Foods of The World: The Cooking of Italy

-- 2 slices French or Italian bread, torn into small pieces
+- 2 slices French or Italian bread, crusts removed and torn into small pieces

 - 1/2 cup milk

 - 1 egg, lightly beaten

 - 1 pound ground beef (85-15% ratio )

 - 1/2 pound sweet Italian sausage, not in casing

 - 2 tablespoons finely chopped fresh flat-leaf parsley

 - 1 tablespoon olive oil